 BOC Examination Pass-Rate Data [3 year aggregate]

 Our primary objective is to create highly qualified clinicians to meet today’s healthcare demands.
 LSU’s program in athletic training is a flagship program in Louisiana and the nation for its reputation of its teaching facilities, faculty, clinical staff, and program graduates.
-LSU is among the nation’s leaders in Board of Certification (BOC) Examination first-time pass rates with a three-year (2010-11; 2011-12; 2012-13) aggregate of 100%.
+LSU is among the nation’s leaders in Board of Certification (BOC) Examination first-time pass rates.
 This is accomplished through quality opportunities in the classroom and clinical settings, and most importantly, nationally recognized clinicians and faculty who are committed to each student’s overall success.
 Click here for more detailed information on LSU's three-year aggregate BOC examination Pass Rate Data.

 Special Program Requirements

 Students intending to major in the Bachelor of Science in Athletic Training must be selected for admission after meeting the minimum departmental and concentration criteria.
 Because of a limited number of clinical education sites, meeting all criteria for admission does not guarantee acceptance into the program.
 Admission requirements include the following:

 - Completion of the Pre-Professional Orientation Meeting prior to obtaining the 100 hours of observational clinical experiences with the LSU Athletic Training staff.
 Dates and times for each meeting are available on the School of Kinesiology Web site or by contacting the Program Director

 - Grade of “B” or better in KIN 2503

 - Ability to comply with the BS in Athletic Training's in technical standards, with or without accommodation, which establishes the essential qualities considered necessary to achieve the knowledge, skills, and competencies of an entry-level athletic trainer.
 A copy of the technical standards can be found on the School of Kinesiology Web site.